-Begin at a unique church that has been saved by the spirit of Thomas Hardy, complete with original aged oak beams and once described by King Charles III as exquisite.
-Pass the 17th century Manor House growing old as its formal landscape, driveway and river crossing fade back to nature.
+Begin at a unique church that has been saved by the spirit of Thomas Hardy, once described by King Charles III as exquisite and complete with original aged oak beams.
+Pass the 17th century Manor House of Anderson, growing old as its formal garden, driveway and river crossing fade back to the landscape.
 In World War Two, the house was a temporary home for captured German soldiers, caught while wearing pyjamas!
-Climb the hill to meet a Roman Road to then follow the footsteps of the older soldiers as they stormed the landscape between Badbury Rings and Dorchester.
-Appreciate wide open views, stretching over south east Dorset from the chalk tracks that scar the open fields and discover the ancient palimpsest of Combs Ditch.
-Follow its bumpy route and cut though its mighty earthwork to views over north east Dorset.
+Climb the hill to meet a Roman Road and follow the footsteps of the invading soldiers as they appeared over the hills from Badbury Rings to Dorchester.
+Appreciate the wide open views, stretching over south east Dorset from the chalk tracks that scar the open fields.
+Discover the ancient palimpsest of Combs Ditch and follow its bumpy route to cut through the mighty earthwork to views over north east Dorset.
 Wander through thick, historic woodland, filled with bluebells at the right season, and through the chalky fields to return to the Roman road and the valley of the little Winterborne stream.

 Distance: 7 miles/11 km